adameheaney/AI-Equation-Solver/README.md

 # AI-Equation-Solver
-Project for COSI-101A in Brandeis University
+Project for COSI-101A at Brandeis University